Waxing Gibbous on

 True anomaly ∠324.8°

-9 days after point of perigee on 10 August 2002 at 23:32 in ♍ Virgo.
-The lunar orbit is getting widen, while the Moon is moving away from the Earth.
-It will keep this direction over the next 6 days, until the Moon reaches the point of next apogee on 26 August 2002 at 17:43 in ♈ Aries.
+9 days since point of perigee on 10 August 2002 at 23:32 in ♍ Virgo the lunar orbit is getting widen while the Moon is moving away from the Earth.
+It will keep this direction over the next 6 days until the Moon reaches the point of next apogee on 26 August 2002 at 17:43 in ♈ Aries.

 Moon after descending node

-3 days after descending node on 17 August 2002 at 02:54 in ♐ Sagittarius.
-The Moon is located south of the ecliptic over the following 11 days, until the lunar orbit crosses from South to North in ascending node on 31 August 2002 at 14:43 in ♊ Gemini.
+3 days after descending node on 17 August 2002 at 02:54 in ♐ Sagittarius the Moon is positioned south of the ecliptic over the following 11 days until the lunar crosses the ecliptic again from South to North in ascending node on 31 August 2002 at 14:43 in ♊ Gemini.

-1 day since the previous standstill on 19 August 2002 at 00:37 in ♑ Capricorn when the Moon has reached South declination of ∠-25.159°, the lunar orbit is extending northward over the next 13 days to face maximum declination of ∠25.282° at the point of next northern standstill on 2 September 2002 at 16:03 in ♋ Cancer.
+1 day since the last southern standstill on 19 August 2002 at 00:37 in ♑ Capricorn when the Moon has reached South declination of ∠-25.159° the lunar orbit is extending northward over the next 13 days to face maximum declination of ∠25.282° at the point of next northern standstill on 2 September 2002 at 16:03 in ♋ Cancer.

 In 2 days on 22 August 2002 at 22:29 in ♒ Aquarius the Moon is going to be in a Full Moon geocentric opposition with the Sun and thus forming the next Sun-Earth-Moon syzygy alignment.